 If you are jumping into the job-search shortly before you are about to move away (whether or not you go to college, you will probably be moving out within the next couple of years), you may want to favor the jobs that could go with you.
 To see what I mean, answer this question:

-You’re looking for summer jobs for 17 year olds and both Wal-mart and Beau’s Boutique offer you a job.
+You’re looking for summer jobs for 17-year-olds and both Wal-mart and Beau’s Boutique offers you a job.
 You are planning to move to a neighboring city, Springfield, next January to be closer to the community college that has the program you want to take.
 Think about this:

 You really like the clothes at Beau’s!
 But… there is only one Beau’s Boutique in the world.
 There are at least two Wal-marts in Springfield.
 What do you do?